Portrait of Sarah Siddons

 Portrait of Sarah Siddons is an 1804 portrait painting by the English artist Thomas Lawrence depicting the actress Sarah Siddons.

 Siddons was the leading tragedienne of the early Regency era.
 She was a member of the Kemble family of actors, that included her brothers John Philip Kemble and Charles Kemble.
 Lawrence was romantically involved with two of her daughters and had known her since his days as a child prodigy in Bath.

 Lawrence depicts Siddons in full-length during a dramatic reading.
 She is shown with volumes of plays by Thomas Otway and William Shakespeare.

-The painting was acquired for the nation in 1847 and is today in the collection of Tate Britain in London.
+The painting was commissioned by Charlotte FitzHugh, wife of William FitzHugh MP, and hung at their house Banisters, near Southampton.
+FitzHugh presented it to the National Gallery in 1843, and today it is in the collection of Tate Britain in London.